DarknessLivesOn/character_detector/README.md

 # character_detector
 Project to build a cnn based character detector model

 Disclaimer: It is a simple project done for learning CNN, So it sucks most of the time and no optimization of parameters are done.
-Lel

 ******************************************** REQUIREMENTS *******************************************************
 *****************************************************************************************************************